- Is there a Win 32 version ?

 usually works fine.

-How to visualize Adobe PostScript fonts like ptmr8t using Active-DVI ?
+- How to visualize Adobe PostScript fonts like

 dvicopy foo.dvi foo.advi && advi foo.advi